ariannamethod/penelopa_bloom/README.md

-# PENELOPE is an experimental project paying homage to James Joyce's Ulysses.
+# MOLLY (Penelope Bloom) is an experimental project paying homage to James Joyce's Ulysses.

 In this repository, Penelope, also called Molly or Molly Bloom, becomes a digital echo of Joycean style.